-I study the way writers contend with participatory audiences in the context of Web 2.0.
+I study ways writers contend with participatory audiences in the context networked technologies (e.g., social media).
 I specialize in qualitative research methods; in particular, case study methodologies.
 I also draw on quantitative methods, such as web-scraping and computational analysis, to study online comments and participatory audiences.
 I have recently begun exploring machine learning, including using it as a method to study social media writing as well as studying how scientists and researchers communicate about machine learning.

 - BTW 250